uiuc-hpc/hpx/docs/joss_paper/paper.md

     policies: static, thread local, and hierarchical.
-- **Active Global Address Space (AGAS)** [@kaiser2014hpx;@amini2019agas] To support distributed objects, HPX supports a global address resolution component that is extending the PGAS model to enable runtime based resource allocation and data placement.
+- **Active Global Address Space (AGAS)** [@kaiser2014hpx;@amini2019agas] To support distributed objects, HPX supports a global address resolution component that is extending the Partitioned global address space (PGAS) model to enable runtime based resource allocation and data placement.
     This layer enables HPX to expose a uniform API for local and remote execution.
 Unlike PGAS, AGAS provides the user with the ability to